bonartm/gscrape/README.md

 # gscrape - google scraper tool

+This project is archived and no longer actively maintained.

+## features

 - handles various search elements, e.g. news cards, images, videos, organic results, twitter carousel (see examples)
 - gps geolocation can be overridden
 - proxy server can be provided
 - based on headless chrome and modified [`pyppeteer`](https://github.com/miyakogi/pyppeteer) library

 ## installation